Head of Department

 - Databases and data representation

-The topic base is a broad one and by the end of the course students have a solid foundation of knowledge and are prepared for further study in Digital Literacy and in particular Computing at a higher level.
+The topic base is a broad one and by the end of the course students have a solid foundation of knowledge and are prepared for using technology in their working and personal lives and in particular continuing Computer-based studies at a higher level.

-The qualification is assessed within 3 key components:
+The qualification is divided into 3 key components: